 Victor Campenaerts relieves himself into water bottle (screenshot via ITV before it was swiftly deleted off of social media)

-Instead, let’s begin with the urinary rules; in other words, no indecent exposure; in other words, no weeing in (sight of) public.
-That’s what resulted in Tour organisers ASO penalising (Amaury Sport Organisation) the soon-to-be-retired Luke Rowe (Ineos Grenadiers) and Wout van Aert (Jumbo-Visma) at the 2021 edition for “inappropriate behaviour – urinating in public”.
+That’s what resulted in Tour organisers ASO penalising Wout van Aert (now a teammate of the aforementioned bottle-filling Campenaerts) and the now-retired Luke Rowe at the 2021 edition for “inappropriate behaviour – urinating in public”.
 Each were fined 200 Swiss francs for openly letting it flow.
 That’s not as bad as Belgian rider Johan Vansummeren, who faced the wrath of ASO three times at the 2010 Tour.
 Thrice almighty.
+That really is taking the piss.

 Penalty peeing isn’t confined to the world’s biggest cycle race.
-British rider Alexander Richardson, then racing for Alpecin-Fenix, faced the wrath of Kernow after a picture emerged of him urinating in public during the opening stage of the 2021 Tour of Britain from Penzance, through St Ives and onto Bodmin.
+British rider Alexandar Richardson, then racing for Alpecin-Fenix, faced the wrath of Kernow after a picture emerged of him urinating in public during the opening stage of the 2021 Tour of Britain from Penzance, through St Ives and onto Bodmin.

 A communique released by the race organisers read, “A complaint was received from the Mayor of St Ives, who produced a picture of the rider Alexandar Richardson urinating in public, which subsequently found its way onto several social media channels.”

-Whether former Madison Genesis Taylor Gunman will ever forgive retired kitchen designed Steve Hines remains to be seen.
+Whether former Madison Genesis rider Taylor Gunman will ever forgive retired kitchen designed Steve Hines remains to be seen.
 Hines went to watch the 2017 Tour of Britain and got more than he bargained for when, after firing off a series of rapid shots, snapped Gunman’s unfurl-and-spray technique.
 “Well, when you’ve gotta go, you’ve gotta go,” Gunman joked to The Sun.

 Technique and etiquette: how do they actually do it?